-The Royal Netherlands Air Force operated 87 F-16 fighters until 2011 when, as a result of defense cuts, nineteen jets were retired.
+The Royal Netherlands Air Force operated 87 F-16 fighters until 2011, when, as a result of spending cuts, nineteen jets were retired.

-Dutch security may not be directly threatened if there are further reductions in defense but already, it is doubtful whether the country could field another military operation on the scale it did in the Afghan province of Uruzgan between 2006 and 2010.
-Its present commitment in Afghanistan involves a police training mission in northern Kunduz.
-More than five hundred Dutch armed forces personnel is deployed to the area.
+Dutch security may not be directly threatened if there are further reductions, but it is already doubtful if the country can field another military operation on the scale it did in Uruzgan between 2006 and 2010.

-The country’s ability to mount maritime efforts in the future is unlikely to suffer as four highly advanced De Zeven Provinciën class frigates joined the fleet in the last decade but the prospect for air missions could be undermined if the Netherlands withdraw from the F-35.
+The Netherlands’ ability to mount naval operations is unlikely to suffer as four new frigates of the De Zeven Provinciën class have joined the fleet in the last decade.

-Correction: An earlier version of this article erroneously claimed that 75 percent of Dutch voters favor deeper defense spending cuts, but that is the percentage of Dutchmen who favor cuts to procurement.
-60 percent agree that defense in general should be cut.
+Correction: An earlier version of this story stated that 75 percent of Dutch voters support deeper defense spending cuts, but that is the share of voters who support cuts to procurement.
+60 percent agree that defense in general can be cut.